Leather Tools for Stitch Marking - Overstitchers and Pricking Wheels/Irons

 Please click on the small thumbnail pictures to open them up in a larger size and read the description.

 Overstitch wheels are used to make spacing marks to aid in even hand-stitching and then to roll over the finished stitches to help "set" them.
 They have a rounded profile between the points to round up the stitch appearance as well.

 Gomph Overstitch Wheels

 HF Osborne Overstitch Wheels

-CS Osborne Overstitch Wheels
+CS Osborne and Other Makers Overstitch Wheels

 Pricking wheels are also used to make spacing marks for hand-sewing.
 Generally speaking the points are a little sharper and more distinct than an overstitching wheel.
 Many who hand sew prefer a pricking wheel for that reason.
 Please click on the thumbnail pictures to see them in a larger view and the written descriptions and prices.